 - Cookie cutters: We used a 1.75 inch circle cookie cutter to outline the wreath.

-Start by making the boxed brownies according to the package directions, combining the wet ingredients and dry ingredients.
-Bake the brownie batter in a 9x9 baking pan that has been sprayed with baking spray (affiliate) and lined with a parchment sling.
-If you're out of baking spray, you can grease it with butter and cocoa powder.
+Start by making the chocolate brownies according to the package directions, combining the wet ingredients and dry ingredients.
+Bake the brownie batter in a 9x9 baking pan that has been sprayed with baking spray (or greased with butter and cocoa powder) and lined with a parchment sling.

 Once the brownies are cool, remove them from the pan and chill in the freezer until partially frozen, 1-2 hours.
 This will help them cut cleanly.
-Remove from the freezer and use a long, sharp knife to trim off a thin layer on each edge so that they are flat all the way across.
+Remove from the freezer and use a long, sharp knife to trim off a thin layer on each edge.
 Then cut them into 9 even squares.

 When ready to decorate, whip up the frosting in a large bowl or stand mixer.
 Once fluffy, remove ⅓ of it and place in a small bowl for the green frosting.
 Add a small amount of green food coloring and stir thoroughly, adding more coloring until it is the desired color.
 Time to decorate!

-Step 1: Using the Wilton Tip 2A (affiliate), pipe frosting evenly across the brownie, starting with the outside edge and moving inwards.
+Step 1: Grab your piping bag or sturdy Ziploc.
+Cut a corner of the bag and insert the Wilton Tip 2A (affiliate).
+Pipe frosting evenly across the top of the brownies, starting with the outside edge and moving inwards.

 Step 2: Using a small offset spatula (affiliate), gently spread the frosting until mostly smooth.
 Be careful to keep the edges straight.